cztomczak/cefpython/cefexample/README.txt

 CHANGELOG.

-Version xx released on xx.
+Version 0.25 released on 2012-07-07.
- * More api for the Browser object, developer tools and others.
+ * Browser object is almost ready, Frame still needs some work.
+ * Client handlers are starting to work, implemented LoadHandler.

 Version 0.22 released on 2012-07-02.
  * Object oriented model for the Browser api
  * Removed cefwindow as a dependency of cefpython module.